Last updated: May 12, 2023

-In addition to full-time ministry, Mason is also pursuing a Master of Arts [Intercultural Studies] with a church planting emphasis at Asbury Seminary.
-He expects to graduate in May 2017.
+In addition to full-time ministry, Mason earned a Master of Arts [Intercultural Studies] with a church planting emphasis at Asbury Seminary in 2017.

 “My heart is for launching and sending,” he said.
 “My dream is to plant churches and to help train and equip people to go out and plant more churches.”

-As Mason juggles his family, ministry and school responsibilities, God has met him in the “in between.”
-Mason has often found that his papers and projects are an overflow of God’s heart and the on-campus weekends filled with God’s presence.
+As Mason juggled his family, ministry and school responsibilities, God has met him in the “in between.”
+Mason has often found that his papers and projects were an overflow of God’s heart and the on-campus weekends filled with God’s presence.